I Got The Viral Scandi Layers Haircut & The Results Surprised Me

 What is the feathered butterfly cut?

-This look may have been doing the rounds on social media in recent years, but the cut itself is nothing new.
-“The butterfly cut gives a flavour of both the ‘70s and ‘80s, when looking like you have lots and lots of hair was very important,” explains Hägelstam.
+This look may have been making the rounds on social media in recent years, but the cut itself is nothing new.
+“The butterfly cut gives a flavor of both the ‘70s and ‘80s, when looking like you have lots and lots of hair was very important,” explains Hägelstam.
 “We see this influence a lot in Sweden, as Farrah Fawcett made it very popular here.”

 What was it like to get the feathered butterfly cut?